 Part of one of the new generation of online CFD trading brokers, Skilling is a broker with no-nonsense trading in mind.
 Designed for ease of use, throwing out the jargon in exchange for reliable support, this new-in-2019 platform claims to do trading differently.
 Read on to find out more about this trading platform, and the online broker behind it.

-Originating in 2016, Skilling is an online-only broker offering CFD and forex trading in several European countries.
+Originating in 2016, Skilling is an online-only broker offering CFD and forex trading across the globe.
 With multinational offices based in Spain, Malta and Cyprus, the platform offers trading to users across the EU / EEA.